-'''

-// No data is sent to the database by this call to executeUpdate

-System.out.println ("Number of rows updated so far: "

-+ ps.executeUpdate ());
+''' // No data is sent to the database by this call to executeUpdate System.out.println("Number of rows inserted so far: " + ps.executeUpdate ()); '''

-'''

 4. If you enter a set of input values for a second row and an execute-update, then the number of batch calls to executeUpdate will be equal to the batch value of 2.
 The data will be sent to the database, and both rows will be inserted in a single round-trip.
+Since this executeUpdate call is at the batch value boundary, and all the operations in the batch are executed on the server, it will return the total number of affected rows by the whole batch.

 '''

-ps.setInt (1, 11);
+ps.setInt(1, 11);

-ps.setString (2, "Applications");
+ps.setString(2, "Applications");

-ps.setString (3, "Indonesia");
+ps.setString(3, "Indonesia");

-int rows = ps.executeUpdate ();
+int rows = ps.executeUpdate();

-System.out.println ("Number of rows updated now: " + rows);
+System.out.println("Number of rows inserted now: " + rows);

-ps.close ();
+ps.close();

 '''